 Xlendi – Small, Scenic and Romantic

-Xlendi wraps around a small bay on the southern coast.
+Xlendi wraps around a small bay on Gozo’s southern coast.
 Limestone cliffs rise on both sides, and restaurants line the waterfront.

 In the evening, light reflects softly on the rock faces.
-You can swim directly from the bay or walk up to the cliff path for sunset views.
+You can swim and snorkel directly from the bay or walk up to the cliff path for sunset views.

-However, Xlendi is compact.
-In peak summer, it can feel busy.
+Xlendi is compact, though, and in peak summer it can feel a bit busy.

 Choose Xlendi if: